dcato98/sdc-nd-p3/writeup.md

 ![alt text][image2]

 After the collection process, I had 37302 data points (including left and right camera angles) and put 25% of the data into a validation set.
+The validation set was created by taking a consectutive slice out of each directory (model.py lines 152-179).
+Since each directory stores the images for one lap, we end up with one validation slice per lap.
+Each validation slice starts at a random position in the recording, as illustrated by the graphic below:

+![alt text][image3]

-Training data preprocessing was done in the batch generator (model.py lines 14-70) and consisted of random horizontal flipping and random shuffling.
+Training and validation preprocessing was done in the batch generator (model.py lines 14-70) and consisted of random horizontal flipping and random shuffling.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 2 as evidenced by the validation loss approximately equal to the training loss and the model successfully driving around the track.